CS-DS-125/125book/py4e_rst/08-lists.rst

    Since we are breaking this line into words, we could dispense with the use of ``startswith`` and simply look at the first word of the line to determine if we are interested in the line at all.
-We can use ``continue`` to skip lines that don’t have “From” as the first word as follows:
+We can use ``continue`` to skip lines that don’t have "From" as the first word as follows:

    .. code:: python